-S. No Work/Category Required Interventions Priority (1 to 5 Scale)

-B. Identification of beneficiaries for individual assets
+Thrust Areas for GIS based Integrated Action Plan under Mahatma Gandhi NREGS S. No Work/Category Required Priority (1 to 5 Scale) Interventions b) Identification of beneficiaries for individual assets

 All the individual beneficiaries as per Para 5 of the Schedule I of the Mahatma Gandhi NREGA Act should be surveyed for assessing the requirement of the individual assets.
 Thereafter, identified individual assets should be captured under GIS based Integrated Action Plan.
 All the planned individual assets must be validated it on ground.
 Therefore, a GPS/Differential-GPS (DGPS)/GIS mobile application will be used to verify proposed site locations and the coordinates (Longitude & Latitude) of the identified potential works are collected.
 The proposed works will be then tabulated, as per following table: